ishitakarandikar/ishitakarandikar.github.io/README.md

 ## UDP [User Datagram Protocol]
 Works similar to TCP in that we are going to set up a session between two devices.
 However, this time, we are just going to start talking.
 Client will say to server to send data.
-And then server, if it recieves it and it is able to, it will send the data to the client.
+And then server, if it receives it and it is able to, it will send the data to the client.
-<br>There is no mechanism to make sure that the data sent was actually recieved.
-There is no three way handshake, there is mo four way disconnect, there is no reset, no reliable communication, no sequence number, no acknowledgement numbers.
+<br>There is no mechanism to make sure that the data sent was actually received.
+There is no three way handshake, there is no four way disconnect, there is no reset, no reliable communication, no sequence number, no acknowledgement numbers.
 <br>Used for efficient data transfer.

 # Transport Layer Addressing